Important facts and information to know when visiting Lebanon

 The Lebanese have a deep history when it comes to literature – more to come in this section.

 NB please check facts with the appropriate authorities before travelling.
-Information correct to best of our knowledge as at September 2018.
+Originally published in September 2018, last updated in April 2022.